dmavani25/DivineManuscriptsDB/docs/phase2.md

 ## Documentation & Handover:
 - Document the system, including API endpoints, database schema, and any other relevant details.
 - Provide training or a walkthrough to ADC or any other relevant stakeholders.

-## What don't we know
-- Web API for Publisher
-- The needed UI and UX design
-- The Tech Stack to be used for specifics (except Linux server and PostgreSQL, which will be provided by the professor)

 ## Next Steps:
-1. Confirm the tech stack.
-2. Start the data cleaning process.
+1. Start the data cleaning process.
-3. Initiate the development process, beginning with the backend.
+2. Initiate the development process, beginning with the backend and frontend simultaneously.
-4. Regularly test and iterate based on feedback.
+3. Regularly test and iterate based on feedback.
-5. Once stable, deploy and document the system.
+4. Once stable, deploy and document the system.